Euphredes/Euphredes/README.txt

            Wu

-Mr. Cole, say a place had thirty-six candles, all lit.
-You, Mr. Cole, not I, could acheive this: blow out all thirty-six candles: Wu!
+Game Warden, say a place had thirty-six candles, all lit.
+You, Game Warden, not
+I, could acheive this: blow out all thirty-six candles: Wu!

 That's tangible.